 Do you really need to be able to read music fluently in order to understand music theory (and be a good musician)?
-Or yoiu can become a music theory expert without being able to read?
-Why so many people insist on reading music when in real practice is very rare for a guitar player to actually use it?
+Or can you become a music theory expert without being able to read?
+Why do so many people insist on reading music when in real practice is very rare for a guitar player to actually use it?
 Are there other ways to write down your music?

 Come and discover what kind of music notation is more suited for your goals!